 Under this Policy, each member of the University community is expressly prohibited from verbal, physical, written, or any technology-based conduct that constitutes sexual misconduct, including domestic violence, dating violence, stalking, and sexual assault.
 All members of the University community are required to familiarize themselves with the content of the Policy as well as with its procedures.
 Ongoing training and awareness programs, including written, in-person and/or on-line education and training are and will continue to be made available to the community.

 Drew University does not discriminate on the basis of sex or gender in its education program or activities as required by Title IX of the Education Amendments of 1972, 20 U.S.C. sec.
 1681 et seq.
-Inquiries regarding the application of Title IX, the Violence Against Women Act, or this Policy may be made to the University’s Title IX Coordinator: Emily Ralph, 36 Madison Avenue, Madison, NJ 07940 (Ehinger Center ) at (973)-408-3635; or at: email@example.com.
-Complaints of sexual harassment or misconduct may also be reported to the Campus Conduct Hotline at 1-866-943-5787 or at: firstname.lastname@example.org.
+Inquiries regarding the application of Title IX, the Violence Against Women Act, or this Policy may be made to the University’s Title IX Coordinator: Dr. Frank C. Merckx, 36 Madison Avenue, Madison, NJ 07940 (Ehinger Center, Suite 147) at (973)-408-3390; or at: firstname.lastname@example.org.
+Complaints of sexual harassment or misconduct may also be reported to the Campus Conduct Hotline at 1-866-943-5787 or at: email@example.com.

 In compliance with Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, Title VI of the Civil Rights Act of 1964 and other federal, state, and local laws, Drew University does not discriminate on the basis of age, race, color, sex, gender, sexual orientation, gender identity or expression, religion, national or ethnic origin, disability, or veteran status in employment, admissions, financial aid, or its educational programs and activities.
-Drew’s Title IX Coordinator and AA/EEO Officer is designated to coordinate the University’s efforts to comply with Title IX, Section 504 and other equal opportunity and affirmative action regulations and laws.
-Questions or concerns regarding Title IX, Section 504, equal opportunity or affirmative action should be directed to: Inquiries regarding the application of this Policy may also be made to the University’s Title IX Coordinator: Emily Ralph, 36 Madison Avenue, Madison, NJ 07940 at: (973)-408-3635; or email@example.com.
-Her office is located in the Ehinger Center, 133.
+Drew’s Title IX Coordinator is designated to coordinate the University’s efforts to comply with Title IX, Section 504 and other equal opportunity and affirmative action regulations and laws.
+Questions or concerns regarding Title IX, Section 504, equal opportunity or affirmative action should be directed to: Inquiries regarding the application of this Policy may also be made to the University’s Title IX Coordinator: Dr. Frank C. Merckx, 36 Madison Avenue, Madison, NJ 07940 at: (973)-408-3390; or firstname.lastname@example.org.
+His office is located in the Ehinger Center, Suite 147.

 For further information on notice of non-discrimination,